 Keywords stand out like a sore thumb to the right prospects, grabbing their attention.

-But the right keywords also make sure that the right candidates find the job advertisement in the first place.
-To help you pick the right keywords, search for similar job roles and see what words your competitors are using.
+But the right keywords also make sure that the right candidates find the post in the first place.
+To help you pick the right keywords, search for similar roles and see what words your competitors are using.